bu-528-sp19/DevSecOps-Secure-Cloud-Enclaves/README.md

 __Design Implications and Discussion:__

 * __Scripting:__ The scripting aspect of the project is flexible, in that the necessity of automation is paramount while the language it is written in is not.
-Most likely the scripting will be done in either Python, bash, or powershell.
+We have extensively used Shell scripting to convert all our programs into scripts that would enable automation.
+These scripts are put up on CONS3RT in the form of software assets.
 In the final stages of the product, if all key goals are met, the scripts will be converted into Java workflows so that they can be productionalized as a part of CONS3RT.
-* __Object Storage:__ To include an object storage feature, the OpenStack Swift Object Storage API will be used.
-This platform is already built to function in an OpenStack environment.
-The platform is also flexible in that it allows scripting in a variety of programming languages.
-In addition, it offers object encryption and versioning which are among our security standards.
-Another consideration was GlusterFS, but the OpenStack Object storage API seemed the better option for ease of use and capability. .
-Since the MOC is compatible with Ceph storage, the underlying object storage features will be Ceph.
-Our goal is to use the S3 API provided by Ceph to allow the creation of buckets.
+* __Object Storage:__ Since the MOC is compatible with Ceph storage, the underlying object storage feature is Ceph.
+We have used the S3 API provided by Ceph for the creation of buckets.
 * __Logging:__ For logging we are working with Filebeat and Logstash, two components that belong to the ELK-stack pipeline.
 Filebeat plays the role of a logging agent — it collects log data from critical log files and forwards the data to Logstash.
-Logstash, further filters the logs received from Filebeat.
-We intend to use Logstash to filter the logs collected by Filebeat and forward them to one of our buckets.
+Logstash, further filters the logs received from Filebeat, and outputs the filtered logs to a file.
+We are using a cron job to send these filtered logs from the file to our bucket.
-* __Accounts and Credentials:__ The rotation and changing of accounts and credentials, as well as controlling access to various functions in the cloud allocation will be done using both functionality from the CONS3RT service and the OpenStack Keystone Identity API.
-* __Key Management Service:__ OpenStack has some suggested software to deal with encryption and key management.
-Barbican, the OpenStack Key Manager service, will be used for volume encryption by generating and storing keys.
-An open-source Key Management Interoperability Protocol, PyKMIP library, to define message formats for the manipulation of keys.
+* __Key Management Service:__ We are using Barbican, the OpenStack Key Manager service, for generating and storing keys.
+We have one key for the log bucket and one for data bucket.
+Log bucket has a seperate key for security purposes.

 ## Acceptance Criteria

 The minimum viable product for the project involves a system designed in a scripting language that includes automation of:
 1. Storage
 2. Logging
-3. Managing accounts and credentials
+3. Managing keys and encryption

 The stretch goals for the project include:
-1. Managing keys and encryption
-2. Designing Java Workflows
+1. Designing Java Workflows

-Further, we intend to identify vulnerabilities in our system, if any, during validation by using the Tenable tool, which is a vulnerability scan tool used to accurately identify, investigate and prioritize vulnerabilities.
+In addition, we have installed and configured an Intrusion Detection/Prevention System called Fail2Ban, to detect excessive attempts to login in.
+Further, We intend to identify vulnerabilities in our system, if any, during validation by using the Tenable tool, which is a vulnerability scan tool used to accurately identify, investigate and prioritize vulnerabilities.
+In CONS3RT, the tenable tool is embedded in the Nessus scan software asset, which we will be adding to our test VM.

 ## Release Planning